JohnObla/kafka/README.md

 24. Discovered bug where trying to delete topics on windows causes kafka to crash.
 I'll complete the rest of the course on my Linux VM 🤷‍♂️

     ☝ https://issues.apache.org/jira/browse/KAFKA-1194

+25. Getting `Could not get lock` error in linux

+26. Followed online documentation, now getting different error `E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?` 😢

+27. Absolutely could not get JDK 8 installed on Linux, using Macbook instead

+28.